UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 **Mac:** Go to Data Tab>PivotTable>Create Manual PivotTable...

 **Adding data:** Click and drag to areas at the bottom of "PivotTable Fields".
 Remove by dragging back to list.
+Go ahead and drag the category State to the Rows area, and Control of Institution to the Columns box.
+Finally, click to select the very last variable in the list, Endowment (per FTE enrollment).
+It should appear in the Values box as "Sum of Endowment (p...".

 **Columns and Rows:** The _categories_ on the edges of the PivotTable
 * Multiple categories on a  single axis will be nested